MicrosoftDocs/quantum-docs/azure-quantum/reference/Python-SDK/Azure.Quantum.md

 ## Workspace.login

-Logs in the local user to Azure.
-It will first attempt to use cached credentials from a secure local cache.
+Logs the local user in to Azure.
+It first attempts to use cached credentials from a secure local cache.
 An optional `refresh` argument can be used to bypass the cache and force authentication.